wiretap-retro/EXT_BATT-3-6V-Version/README.md

 Mounting orientations:
 * Vertical - this PCB sits about 32mm tall when installed vertically.
 * Horizontal - may be possible depending on your board's EXT_BATT header location/orientation and other nearby components.
-* Remote - use pin header extensions to connect to the EXT_BATT header and put the PCB somewhere else in the case.
+* Remote - use pin header extension wires to connect to the EXT_BATT header and put the PCB somewhere else in the case.

 ## Other
 Reference material for retro motherboard batteries: http://minuszerodegrees.net/battery/cmos/vintage_motherboard_batteries.htm